AqwamCreates/DataPredict-Axon/docs/index.md

 Once you pass the commercial use threshold and want to license it, expect to pay for 2% of your project's generated revenue, provided that it uses this library.

+It requires near PhD-level knowledge to build and test all the models in this library.
+To all indie devs who just starting their business, feel free to use it without burning away your money!

 For information regarding potential license violations and eligibility for a bounty reward, please refer to the [Terms And Conditions Violation Bounty Reward Information](TermsAndConditionsViolationBountyRewardInformation.md).

 ![DataPredictAxonIconSmall](https://github.com/user-attachments/assets/06f4816e-28c0-4202-a2cf-84420ddb3387)